Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Methodology

 \section{Methodology}

-The primary challenge in future energy systems modelling is its heavy dependence on software-based network optimization, which often introduces numerous uncertainties and limitations, as emphasized by \cite{[47]mavromatidis2018review}.
-In addition, limited scenarios variety does not represent all potential pathways of energy systems development making review of the whole system narrowed down to boundaries set by multiple uncertainties.
-This section will provide outline of the methodology utilized in this study, summarizing details of the software used, scenarios selection, network modeling approach, and assumptions made for hydrogen supply and demand modelling, while also addressing the study's limitations with potential areas for future improvements.
+This section outlines the methodology utilised in this study, summarising details of the developed model, scenarios selection, assumptions made for hydrogen supply and demand modelling, and the network modelling approach, while also addressing the study's limitations with potential areas for future improvements.